ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### Revamped `lang.float:round` langlib function

-The function signature has been changed to have an extra argument `fractionDigits`, where the user can choose the number of fraction digits of the rounded result.
+The function signature has been changed to have an extra argument `fractionDigits`, by which, you can choose the number of fraction digits of the rounded result.
 When `fractionDigits` is zero, the function rounds to an integer.

 ```ballerina
 import ballerina/io;